phonopy/phonopy/doc/setting-tags.rst

 writen into ``thermal_displacements.yaml``.
 See the detail of the method, :ref:`thermal_displacement`.

+Phonon frequencies have to be calculated in THz and this is the default setting of phonopy.
+However as a special case when unit conversion factor is specified using ``FREQUENCY_CONVERSION_FACTOR`` tag, careful attention is required.

 The projection is applied along arbitrary direction using ``PROJECTION_DIRECTION`` tag (:ref:`projection_direction_tag`).